ajaymehul/stelligent-u/00-dev-environment/README.md

 other methods are there to provide this level of access without using keys?_

+> The cloud9 environment had a `~/.aws/credentials` file, which noted that modifying that file might cause it to not get updated.
+Deep into the settings of Cloud9 environment, there was also an option called "Managed AWS temporary credentials" enabled.
+This leads me to think that cloud9 environment also uses the same mechanism to refresh temporary tokens, but its automatically handled by Cloud9.
+Other ways to have the same level of access includes directly performing actions on the AWS Management Console.

 #### Task

 Configure Cloud9 to work with the programming language you will be using